0xInfty/lantz/docs/overview.rst

 Logging
 -------

 While building and running your program it is invaluable to monitor its state.
-Lantz gives to all your drivers automatic logging.
+Lantz gives automatic logging to all your drivers.

 The default level is logging.INFO, but if you prepend  the following lines to the previous example::